-The UNITAID/PSI HIV Self-Testing Africa (STAR) Project is a four-year initiative to catalyse the market for HIV self-testing.
+The Unitaid-funded HIV Self-Testing Africa (STAR) Initiative is a five-year project to catalyse the market for HIV self-testing.

-Phase One of the STAR project (2015-2017) will conduct the world’s largest evaluation of HIV self-testing to date, involving the distribution of nearly 750,000 self-test kits and piloting HIV self-testing models among different populations.
-This will generate vital information about how to distribute self-test products effectively, ethically and efficiently, with adequate post-test support services, and will answer key questions about the feasibility, acceptability and impact of this intervention.
+The first phase (2015-2017) conducted the world’s largest evaluation of HIV self-testing to date.
+This generated vital information about how to distribute self-test products effectively, ethically and efficiently, with adequate post-test support services, and answered key questions about the feasibility, acceptability and impact of this intervention.

 For more information on STAR, see: